 Try monday work management

 A strong go-to-market (GTM) strategy is built around five core components that define how a product competes and wins.
-Each element must work in alignment with the others to create a clear, repeatable approach to entering and scaling within a market.
+It’s vital that each element works in alignment with the others to create a clear, repeatable approach to entering and scaling within a market.

 When these components are developed in isolation, execution breaks down.
 When they are designed together, teams gain clarity, focus, and momentum across launch and growth phases.